 Biden Administration to Provide Guidance on Subsidies for Corn-Based Ethanol in Sustainable Aviation Fuel – Report

 The issue has been a subject of internal division within the administration, with strong lobbying efforts from stakeholders in the U.S. Farm Belt, a crucial political constituency in the lead-up to the next presidential election.
-Corn-based ethanol producers view SAF as a pivotal avenue for industry expansion, particularly in the face of increasing vehicle sales.
+Corn-based ethanol producers view SAF as a pivotal avenue for industry expansion, particularly in the face of increasing sales.
 Proponents argue that leveraging existing technology is imperative for swiftly reducing carbon dioxide emissions.

 Conversely, environmental groups contend that clearing land for crop cultivation for fuel production is counterproductive to global warming mitigation efforts.